rudrat0319/Backend-Event-Pipeline/README.md

-# Adaptmind Backend - Event-Driven Learning Platform
+#Backend - Event-Driven Learning Platform

 A robust, event-driven backend system for processing mission completions, updating learning metrics, and triggering automated workflows for a gamified learning platform.